 After testing, it’s time to publish your event so that people can register.
 As you have set your event to repeat weekly, we will look at “Published events,” this option will mean you only have to publish your events once instead of each week.

-Once you have published the event list to your website, your people will see the list of upcoming service events, allowing them to register to attend your services.
+Once you have published the event list on your website, your people will see the list of upcoming service events, allowing them to register to attend your services.
 They can return to this list each week to see the events for the following weeks.

 Canceling bookings